 Generic Name: sibutramine

-Note: This page contains side effects data for the generic drug sibutramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Meridia.
+Note: This page contains information about the side effects of sibutramine.
+Some of the dosage forms included on this document may not apply to the brand name Meridia.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by sibutramine (the active ingredient contained in Meridia).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking sibutramine:Less common

 - mental depression

 - painful menstruation

 - swelling of the body, feet, or ankles

 - Bruising or red spots or patches on the skin